 Regardless of which type of toothbrush you choose, you should always remember to brush for the recommended two-minute minimum, twice a day.
 Electric toothbrushes can be advantageous for removing plaque and preventing gingivitis, but brushing correctly with a regular toothbrush can often be just as effective.
 Be careful not to brush too aggressively; rough brushing with either type of tool can lead to excessive enamel wear, gum erosion, and sensitive teeth.
 With regular brushing, patients can prevent gum disease while maintaining a bright smile.

-Parents should instill healthy dental habits in their children very early on.
-Before children are even showing teeth, practice wiping their mouth and gums clean after every feeding.
+Parents should instill healthy dental habits in their children early on.
+Before children start showing teeth, practice wiping their mouth and gums clean after every feeding.
 Parents should also limit how many sugary juice drinks their children consume.
 Once the first tooth has erupted, schedule regular dental visits.
 Your dentist can recommend a program for brushing and flossing at home that parents and children can easily follow.
 By combining home dental care with regular dental visits and a healthy diet, children should have a great foundation for a healthy mouth.

 6. What Are Dental Sealants?

 Dental sealants are thin coatings that are applied to the chewing surfaces of permanent molars to prevent food particles from getting caught in the teeth.
 Children who have had their permanent and premolars come in are typically the best candidates for this painless, preventative treatment because their teeth have yet to encounter decay.
 The sealants cover the depressions and grooves of the teeth and can last up to 10 years.